ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-15-watching-the-northern-sky.md

 comments: true
 ---

-Attracted by the [northern lights that we observed in the middle of Sweden]({% post_url 2020-09-10-approaching-the-arctic-circle %}), we were excited to reach [Torneträsk](https://www.google.com/maps/place/Tornetr%C3%A4sk/), the Sweden's most northern lake reachable by car.
+Attracted by the [northern lights that we observed in the middle of Sweden]({% post_url 2020-09-10-approaching-the-arctic-circle %}), we were excited to reach [Torneträsk](https://www.google.com/maps/place/Tornetr%C3%A4sk/), Sweden's most northern lake reachable by car.
 The lake was supposedly large enough impacting the local climate and thus increasing the chance of a clear sky which is one of the three requirements for seeing the northern lights: darkness, solar wind (a high [KP index](https://en.wikipedia.org/wiki/K-index)) and a clear sky.

 ## Driving into autumn